 Ingredients

 Peeling and de-veining shrimp is a task so tedious it could be used in psychological warfare.
+I spend the extra few cents and let someone else do it. |

 For the Shrimp

-1 lb shrimp, peeled and de-veined
+1 lb shrimp, peeled and de-veined1 lime

-1 tsp garlic powder
+1/2 tsp salt1 tsp garlic powder

-1/2 tsp cayenne pepper
+1/2 tsp cayenne pepper2 tsp smoked paprika

 1/4 tsp pepper

-Peeling and seeding a mango isn't as tedious as de-veining shrimp, but it is more dangerous,
+I bought my mango peeled and seeded.
+Peeling and seeding a mango isn't as tedious as de-veining shrimp, but it is more dangerous, so the two tasks come out even in my mind. |

 For the Salad